ahmadelgamal/ucb-my-food-choices/README.md

 ### For Guests (users)
 Give Guests the option to:
+1. Change their email (username).
 1. Select food preferences, such as:
    1. pasta vs. rice
    1. french fries vs. mashed potatoes
    1. shakes vs. ice cream
 1. Select food dislikes
 1. Add custom foods
 1. Have multiple profiles, such as one for lunch, and one for dinner (this will work well with food preferences)
 1. Share their profiles with hosts
 1. Recover the password
 1. Add their profile picture

 ## Contributors